Jonathan B. Forman

 From 1979 to 1983, he served as a trial attorney in the Tax Division of the U.S. Department of Justice.
 In 1983-84, he was tax counsel for U.S. Senator Daniel Patrick Moynihan.

-Forman is the author of Making America Work (offsite, opens in a new window), and he has more than 250 other publications.
-In addition to his many scholarly publications, Forman has published op-eds in Barron's, the Dallas Morning News, the Cleveland Plain Dealer, the Washington Times, the Daily Oklahoman, Pensions & Investments, the Journal Record newspaper of Oklahoma City and Tax Notes.
+Professor Forman is the author of Making America Work (Urban Institute Press, 2006), and he has more than 300 other publications.
+In addition to his many scholarly publications, Professor Forman has published op-eds in Barron's, the Dallas Morning News, the Cleveland Plain Dealer, the Washington Times, the Daily Oklahoman, Pensions & Investments, the Journal Record newspaper of Oklahoma City and Tax Notes.

-Forman was the Professor in Residence in the Internal Revenue Service Office of Chief Counsel for the 2009-2010 academic year, he was a founding member of the Internal Revenue Service Advisory Committee on Tax Exempt and Government Entities (2001-2003), and he was a delegate to the 1998 and 2002 National Summits on Retirement Savings.
-Forman has also testified before the U.S. Senate Finance Committee, the U.S. House Ways and Means Committee, the U.S. Department of Labor's Advisory Council on Employee Welfare and Pension Benefit Plans, and the Oklahoma Legislature.
+Professor Forman was the Professor in Residence in the Internal Revenue Service Office of Chief Counsel for the 2009-2010 academic year, he was a founding member of the Internal Revenue Service Advisory Committee on Tax Exempt and Government Entities (2001-2003), and he was a delegate to the 1998 and 2002 National Summits on Retirement Savings.
+He has also testified before the U.S. Senate Finance Committee, the U.S. House Ways and Means Committee, the U.S. Department of Labor's Advisory Council on Employee Welfare and Pension Benefit Plans, and the Oklahoma Legislature.
 He also served as a member of the board of trustees of the Oklahoma Public Employees Retirement System (OPERS) from 2003-2011.

-Forman was admitted to the District of Columbia Bar in 1978 and to the Oklahoma Bar in 2003.
-He is active in the American Bar Association and the Association of American Law Schools, and he served as a member of the board of trustees of the American Tax Policy Institute from 1998-2003.
-Forman is also a fellow of the American College of Tax Counsel, a fellows program associate of the Employee Benefit Research Institute, a fellow of the TIAA Institute, and a member of the National Academy of Social Insurance.
-He is also active in the American Bar Association, the National Tax Association, and the American Economic Association.
+Professor Forman was admitted to the District of Columbia Bar in 1978 and to the Oklahoma Bar in 2003.
+He is a fellow of the American College of Tax Counsel, a fellow of the American College of Employee Benefits Counsel, a fellows program associate of the Employee Benefit Research Institute, a fellow of the TIAA Institute, and a member of the National Academy of Social Insurance.
+He is also active in the American Bar Association, the National Tax Association, and the Association of American Law Schools, and served as a member of the board of trustees of the American Tax Policy Institute from 1998-2003.